 Here at MindK, we have experience in managing Agile and Waterfall projects and have firsthand knowledge of the whole software development process, as well as the strengths and weaknesses of both approaches.
 So, to help you understand the major differences between these two methodologies, we decided to compare them based on six characteristics, namely:

 - leadership style and communication;

 Key differences between Agile and Waterfall software methodologies

 Waterfall is one of the oldest approaches to development.
-It comes from the construction industry where it’s typical to build houses one step at a time, from laying foundations to raising the roof.
-The whole building is commissioned in one go and workers rarely have to go back to rework the foundation once they build the walls.
+It comes from the construction industry, where it’s typical to build houses one step at a time, from laying foundations to raising the roof.
+The whole building is commissioned in one go and workers rarely have to go back to rework the foundation once they’ve built the walls.